 Skip to Content

-Who thinks about their RV step covers?
-They’re just steps, right?
+Who thinks about RV step covers?
+They’re just covers for steps, right?
 What’s the big deal?
 Well, in addition to the increased safety that good traction ensures, if you think about it, those step covers are all that’s standing between what’s outside your RV and what’s inside your RV.

-Anyone who has followed us for any length of time at all knows that we strive to keep our motorhome looking and performing like it’s brand new.
-After all, we live, work, and travel in our rig full time.
-Second only to the great outdoors (our favorite living room), our RV is where we spend most of our time.
+Anyone who has followed us for any length of time knows that we always strive to keep our RVs looking and performing like new.
+After all, for more than 20 years, we lived, worked, and traveled in our rig full-time.
+Second only to the great outdoors (our favorite living room), our RV was where we spent most of our time.
+That, and our appreciation for safety, is why we’ve paid close attention to the crossover between the great outdoors and the interior of our home-on-wheels, our RV steps.
+It’s also why we’re discussing an often-forgotten but essential aspect of RV safety and housekeeping: high-quality step covers.

 Are RV Step Covers Necessary?

-Most RV steps come standard with some type of cover or traction material applied, but in truth, they often don’t offer much traction at all.
+Most RV steps come standard with some type of cover or traction material applied; however, in reality, they often don’t offer much traction at all.
 RV steps can get slippery when they’re wet or when shoes are wet, so as always, safety is the number one reason for high-quality RV step covers.

 RV steps with traction material but no cover